Seattle council locks in fund for soda-tax revenue, overriding Mayor Durkan’s veto

 During a public comment period, advocates touted healthful-food initiatives, such as a program that gives families vouchers to buy fruits and vegetables.
 Mosqueda suggested Durkan had threatened nonprofits with a “manufactured crisis.”

 “I am extremely disappointed that again we have to have this conversation about how we will not engage in austerity budget,” she said.
-“We are not going to engage in pitting population against populations.”
+“We are not going to engage in pitting populations against populations.”

 Bagshaw expressed concern about where the extra cash would come from, saying the council is “not very good at cutting things,” while Sawant said wealthy Seattle should be able to find the money and said there would be no need to wrestle over $6 million were the city to raise taxes on large businesses.